Saturday, 9 November 2019

 The coins all came my way in ordinary circulation.
 (Perhaps some of our coinage was issued in close proximity to the actual withdrawal or demobilisation of military personnel.)

-The ancient world also preferred the benefit of the end of war (as long as their side had "won"), or to avoid a conflict they were unable to win.
+The ancient Mediterranean world also preferred the benefit of the end of war (as long as their side had "won"), or to avoid a conflict they were unable to win.
 (Caesar Valerian excepted, the ruling individuals did not put themselves in the way of danger.)

 We find the equivalent word and expression, "peace", in many places in the Old Testament (OT); words which were familiar to Jesus and his compatriots.
 They would have heard the same word in the Greek OT and the "shalom" שָׁלוֹם of the Hebrew Bible.

-Consider some examples: of strategic advice; promise of a peace for all of God's kingdom; inner strength...
+Consider some examples of: strategic advice; promise of a peace for all of God's kingdom; inner strength...

 When you march up to attack a city, make its people an offer of peace (Deuteronomy 20:10, NIV).
 I wonder, did the Deuteronomist mean "peace with honour"; cessation of hostility without the regular rape, murder, theft, and destruction?